 - How many channels and touchpoints do you have?
 Are you marketing at scale across channels like SMS, social media, email and direct mail?
 How complex is your 1-to-1 engagement with consumers, users, and subscribers over social media?

 - What are the metrics across marketing and sales (e.g. volumes and pipeline stage metrics)?
 What do these metrics suggest about the budget for your revtech stack?

 What revenue system (people, process and technology) do you use to engage buyers?

 - For each product/ service, what is your end-to-end closed-loop revenue process?
 Are you transactional? account-based? is your process highly structured and routine or is it highly variable and skill-driven?

-- What type of skills do sales people and marketers need?
+- What type of skills do salespeople and marketers need?
 Is there a unified culture for sales – or individuals engaging their independent sales process and customer relationships?

-- Will users be using CRM / Marketing Automation in their primary dedicated day-to-day function, or will usage be more casual and intermittent?
+- Will users use CRM / Marketing Automation in their primary dedicated day-to-day function, or will usage be more casual and intermittent?
 What does this suggest about ease of use?
 Complex CRMs may bring deeper functionality, but often require a more dedicated expert user and can be difficult to adopt for more intermittent users.